westrangeloops/q2D-Materials/Examples/2_Templates.md

 ```

 Next: keep templates short, tell the stacking story with 2–3 frames, and vary only `layer_sequence` (strings like `L1L2L3L1`) to explore new geometries without rewriting JSON.

+## Spacer-aware notes
+- Add `S#` entries on two consecutive layers to host DJ spacers.
+- XY expansion auto-renames `S#` so each copy is unique; pairing is by label, not name.
+- Gaps between spacer layers use the spacer N–N distance (fallback `2*BX_dist`).